-То Press and hold the FEED button and follow these instructions: Result

-Boot up the printer in normal mode Continue holding the FEED button for three seconds, then release the button when the STATUS Indicator turns Amber.
-The printer boots up normally.

-0 Sec 1 Sec 2 Sec 3 Sec

-Booting up

-O Sec 1 Sec 2 Sec 3 Sec

-Ready

-Enter Data Diagnostics Mode Continue holding the FEED button for at least three seconds before releasing it.
-The printer boots up into Diagnostic (Hex Data Dump) mode and prints the following:

-Entering Diag Mode See Diagnosing Communication Issues on page 96.
+То Press and hold the FEED button and follow these instructions: Result Enter Data Diagnostics Mode Continue holding the FEED button for at least three seconds before releasing it.
+The printer boots up into Diagnostic (Hex Data Dump) mode and prints the following: Entering Diag Mode See Diagnosing Communication Issues on page 91.
 To return to Normal Operating mode Two or more seconds after leaving Data Diagnostic Mode (as discussed above), release the FEED button.
 The printer returns to normal operating mode.
 Alternatively, after the STATUS indicator turns green, hold the FEED button down for five or more seconds.